ua-snap/cmip6-utils/regridding/README.md

 rsync -av $SCRATCH_DIR/regrid /beegfs/CMIP6/arctic-cmip6/
 ```

 It is recommended to do this in a `screen` session as it could take a while.

-You may need to iterate by model or some other grouping factor in case of weird errors that can happen with rsync failing.
+Note - you may need to iterate by model or some other grouping factor in case of weird errors that can happen with rsync failing (contacted RCS about these but unresolved).
+Things seem to work better if you run `rsync` on something like each model's directory.

-### 7. Crop the files not slated for regridding
+7. Crop the files not slated for regridding

 This step will crop the files which already have the correct spatial grid to a panarctic extent and adjust the time dimension as needed.
 It might be best to make sure the output directory for this is clear (e.g. in case it is the same as the regridding output directory).